adrian007i/Web-Scraper-NLCB-Data/README.md

-# Web Scraper for NLCB Lotto Plus Data
+# Web Scraper for NLCB Data

-### This script scrapes the NLCB website for all NLCB numbers for all time.
-### My initial plan for this was to extract and analyze the lotto data and win
+This web scraper pulls data from the NLCB webite.
+So far, scrapers & Power BI reports were developed for:

+1) Lotto Plus
+2) Cash Pot
+3) Play Whe

+To run the script, install python and ensure you have the following packages:

+1) bs4
+2) time
+3) requests